jamestthompson3/tendril-wiki/README.md

 ### From source

 This requires you to have the Rust toolchain installed.
-You can install this by cloning the repo, and running `cargo install --path .`.
+You can install this by cloning the repo, and running `cargo install --path .` from inside the `bin` directory.
 Then run `tendril -i` to bring up the interactive bootstrapper.

 ### From latest release